freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 - Start the tutorial using the `tutorial.json` file on the new branch

 ### Reviewing PR's to `main`
-If reviewing a PR that only changes `main` with instructional or grammar changes as described above, the changes in `TUTORIAL.md` should match the changes in `tutorial.json`.
+If reviewing a PR that only changes `main` with instructional or grammar issues as described above, the changes in `TUTORIAL.md` should match the changes in `tutorial.json`.
 The `tutorial.json` file should not have changes to commit hashes, or step/level id's.
 Startup or level commands or file watchers likely should not be changed either.
 There are exceptions to those if there's an issue, but they should be treated with more caution.
+Also, keep in mind that instructions usually use the lessons around them for context, so make sure they make sense.

 ### Working on version branch
 > [!WARNING]
 >
 > Reminder.
 Never make or push changes to a version branch that is on one of the freeCodeCamp repos.
 Always create a new one

 There's no easy way to see exactly what changed between version branches since the git history will be rewritten.
 Accepting new version branches to use will need to be done with careful consideration and testing.
+These instuctions are for changing anything on a "version" branch, such as tests, test text, reset files, adding and deleting steps, among other things.
 Follow these instructions to create a new version:

 - Checkout the **latest** version branch with `git checkout -b vX.X.X upstream/vX.X.X`
 - Create a new branch off of that, incrementing the version, with `git checkout -b vX.X.Y`